zikunz/tp/docs/UserGuide.md

 Note:
 > 📄 Item fields (i.e., `p` and `s`) must be lower-case. <br>
 > 📄 Item price must be a number ranging from 0 (free item) to 1,000,000,000 (inclusive). <br>
-> 📄 Item stock has to be a positive integer ranging from 0 to 1,000,000,000 (inclusive). <br>
+> 📄 Item stock has to be a positive integer ranging from 1 to 1,000,000,000 (inclusive). <br>
 > 📄 You are allowed to update an item with its current price or current stock.
 It is interpreted as you no longer want
 > to update any fields of the item. <br>
+> 📄 If you wish to update an item stock as 0, please use `items delete` command instead. <br>
 > 📄 When in doubt, do follow the prompts shown on the command terminal. <br>

 Expected Output: